LunabeeStudio/LBBottomSheet/README.md

 To finish with the default behaviors, if your embedded controller supports the dynamic types, you'll not have to manually ask the BottomSheet to update its height itself on a category content size change.
 The BottomSheet will automatically be updated.

 ### Update the BottomSheet height when already presented
 Let's say your controller is displayed using a BottomSheet fitting the needed height.
-If its height changes, for example, due to components in it which are appearing or disapparing, you'll want to update the BottomSheet height.
+If its height changes, for example, due to components in it which are appearing or disappearing, you'll want to update the BottomSheet height.
 From the embedded controller, you just have to call this:
 ```swift
 bottomSheetController?.preferredHeightInBottomSheetDidUpdate()
 ```

-In the case you use the [fitContent](https://lbbottomsheet.lunabee.studio/documentation/lbbottomsheet/bottomsheetcontroller/behavior/heightmode-swift.enum/fitcontent) [HeightMode](https://lbbottomsheet.lunabee.studio/documentation/lbbottomsheet/bottomsheetcontroller/behavior/heightmode-swift.enum), this will call the `preferredHeightInBottomSheet` variable on the embedded controller and if this variable is not declared, the BottomSheet will calculate the height by itself based on the embedded controller content.
+In case you use the [fitContent](https://lbbottomsheet.lunabee.studio/documentation/lbbottomsheet/bottomsheetcontroller/behavior/heightmode-swift.enum/fitcontent) [HeightMode](https://lbbottomsheet.lunabee.studio/documentation/lbbottomsheet/bottomsheetcontroller/behavior/heightmode-swift.enum), this will call the `preferredHeightInBottomSheet` variable on the embedded controller and if this variable is not declared, the BottomSheet will calculate the height by itself based on the embedded controller content.
 If you want to implement your own needed height calculation, you have to add this to your embedded controller:
 ```swift
 @objc var preferredHeightInBottomSheet: CGFloat { /* Do your custom calculation here */ }